alex-frost/alex-frost/_posts/2014-03-08-yadr-terminator.md

 * the colours in vim are messed up so I went to Preferences -> Profiles -> Colors and set the scheme as "Solarized Dark" and the pallet as "Solarized"

-* the powerline fonts seemd hard to get working.
+* the powerline fonts didnt install with YADR.
 I tried following the readme docs and installing the "for Powerline" fonts and patching fonts but the status bar still had little squares with numbers inside and not the nice powerline symbols.
-Turns out I didn't have the right fonts and needed to
+Turns out I I just needed to install them:
-`git clone https://github.com/scotu/ubuntu-mono-powerline.git ~/.fonts/ && fc-cache -vf ~/.fonts`
+`mkdir -p ~/.fonts && cp ~/.yadr/fonts/* "$_" && fc-cache -vf ~/.fonts`

 * the default font in gvim was bad, really bad so in "~/.vimrc.after" I added: